Joseph P. Kennedy II: Early life, family and education

-In August 1973, a Jeep he was driving on Nantucket overturned, fracturing one of his brother David Kennedy's vertebrae and permanently paralyzing David's girlfriend, Pam Kelley.
-The police cited Kennedy with reckless driving and the judge temporarily suspended his driver's license.
-The Kennedy family paid for Kelley's initial medical treatment and minorly contributed to her continued care during the years following the accident.
-Kelley died on November 20, 2020, leaving behind among others, a 31-year-old daughter and two grandsons.

-Kennedy returned to school after the accident and graduated with a Bachelor of Arts degree from the University of Massachusetts Boston in 1976.

-In 1979 Kennedy founded Citizens Energy, a nonprofit organization, to provide discounted heating oil to low-income families.
+In 1979, Kennedy founded Citizens Energy Corporation, a non-profit organization to provide discounted heating oil to low-income and elderly families in Massachusetts.
+According to author J. Randy Taraborrelli, Kennedy started the venture "to alleviate the burden of heating bills for the poor during the oil crisis of that year."
+By 1984, Citizens Energy helped provide low-cost heat for 250,000 families.
 In 2010, Kennedy transformed the organization to become a leader in renewable energy generation while continuing to use profits to provide energy savings to low-income families.
 (See Citizens Energy (since 1979) section below.)

-U.S. House of Representatives (1987–99)
+U.S. House of Representatives (1987–1999)

 Elections

-In 1986 incumbent Democrat and Speaker of the House Thomas Phillip "Tip" O'Neill Jr., who had held 8th Congressional district of Massachusetts seat since 1953, announced his retirement.
+In 1986, incumbent Democrat and Speaker of the House Thomas Phillip "Tip" O'Neill Jr., who had held Massachusetts' 8th congressional district (a Democratic stronghold in Boston and Cambridge, Massachusetts) seat since 1953, announced his retirement.
 Kennedy decided to run for the seat, which his uncle, former president John F. Kennedy, had held from 1947 to 1953.
 The Democratic nomination was contested by a number of well-known Democrats including state senator George Bachrach and state representative Mel King.
 However, Kennedy garnered endorsements from The Boston Globe and the retiring O'Neill.
 Kennedy won the primary with 53%.
 He won the general election with 72% of the vote.
 He won re-election in 1988 (80%), 1990 (72%), 1992 (83%), 1994 (99%), and 1996 (84%).